 The field of data analytics, a branch of data science, is growing fast.
 Plenty of opportunity exists in the field for people looking to start a career in tech.
-Data analytics professionals work in a wide range of fields—the profession isn’t limited to the tech industry.
+The best data analytics bootcamps can help you break into a wide range of fields within and outside the tech industry.
 As we move further into the information age, data analytics positions offer increased growth and excellent job security.

 Why Choose a Data Analytics Bootcamp?